Jagedih/golfbook/README.md

 - Admin can delete users and if he does, every round user has played will be deleted from the database.

 # Current status:
-User can create accounts
+- User can create accounts.
-User can send friend requests
+- User can send friend requests.
-User can update userprofile
+- User can update userprofile.
-User can post round scores for him/her and friends.
+- User can post round scores for him/her and friends.
-Basic golf course info can be seen from courses.
+- Basic golf course info can be seen from courses.
-Admin can add golf courses to the db from the app.
+- Admin can add golf courses to the db from the app.

 # Not ready:
 User can not see his stats from the app.
 Scores are stored in the db.